-According to a recent study published in The Lancet, one of the most prestigious and oldest peer-reviewed medical journals, eating a vegan diet has less of an environmental impact than a Mediterranean-style diet or the diet recommended by the U.S. government.
+According to a study published in the Lancet, one of the oldest and most prestigious peer-reviewed medical journals, vegan eating has less of an environmental impact than a Mediterranean-style diet or the diet recommended by the U.S. government.
 Much less, in fact.

 Plant-based alternatives to meat, dairy, and eggs take a mere fraction of the resources to produce as their animal-based counterparts.
 But plant-based eating isn’t just good for the planet—it also spares countless animals a lifetime of misery at factory farms.